 This is one of the most cost-effective solutions available, and it’s the ultimate solution to those that aren’t tech-savvy.
 Although you’re limited in terms of the templates and themes at your disposal, it’s still an excellent way to get a store online that looks professional.

 The Shopify platform gives business owners many features and multiple options to sell, whether that be via a physical offline store, through Facebook, or by using their own Shopify platform.
-Here’s a great detailed guide to start an online boutique business with Shopify.
+Here’s a great detailed guide to starting an online boutique business with Shopify.

 Magento is another specialized tool dedicated to online stores.
 It comes in two flavors: hosted and self-hosted.
 Hosted Magento, also known as Magento.com, is a managed solution like Shopify while Selfhosted Magento, aka Magento.org, can be downloaded and installed on your own server.
 It currently empowers thousands of retailers and brands with its flexible cloud solutions to rapidly innovate and grow.

-Other recommended solutions include BigCommerce, Volusion, uCoz and Prestashop and custom web development.
+Other recommended solutions include BigCommerce, Volusion, uCoz and Prestashop, and custom web development.

-There are also some cheap website building tools available on the internet, using which you can build custom ecommerce sites.
+There are also some cheap website building tools available on the internet, using which you can build custom eCommerce sites.
 These solutions are much like what Shopify offers, except you’re likely to not get as much of a professional experience.

 This is one of the cheapest routes of getting an e-commerce store online, though, so if you just want something temporary for a year or so, this would be a route worth taking.
-Again, you’re going to be limited in terms of features and the themes you can choose, but you’ll still get a professional looking store out of it for an affordable monthly fee.
+Again, you’re going to be limited in terms of features and the themes you can choose, but you’ll still get a professional-looking store out of it for an affordable monthly fee.